ninabarzh/broomstick/content/posts/the-global-souths-not-so-secret-club.md

 powerhouse, an anti-Western bloc, or a fractured coalition.
 Exploring each scenario’s likelihood, mechanics, and global ripple effects, from trade wars to currency battles.

-Here are four plausible futures for BRICS+, ranging from bureaucratic farce to financial realignment—and how Europe might adapt to each.
+Here are four plausible futures for BRICS+, ranging from bureaucratic farce to financial restructuring—and how Europe might adapt to each.

 ---